Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Results and Discussions

 \subsubsection{Ablation Studies}

 We now examine the ablation studies on the N-CMAPSS dataset.
-Compared to the bridge case, the impact of PT and MC is much larger.
+Compared to the bridge case, the impact of path transformation and monotonicity constraint is much larger.
 To better understand this behavior, we additionally visualize the learned degradation trajectories $\bm d(\tau)$ in Fig.~\ref{fig:cmapss_abl_trajs}.
 Each trajectory corresponds to one data sample, colored by its final degradation level, with a sequence length matching the slow-sequence window size.
 The endpoint of each trajectory in Fig.~\ref{fig:cmapss_abl_trajs} corresponds to a point in the embedding space shown in Fig.~\ref{fig:cmapss_embedding}.
 The following summarizes the main insights from these ablation results.

 \textbf{Degradation trajectories of H-CDE}.
 For H-CDE, the trajectories exhibit clear separation according to the degradation level and progress monotonically along the primary degradation axis (PC1) over time.
 The rate of this progression varies based on the trajectory's degradation level: trajectories with higher degradation progress more rapidly, diverging from healthier ones and converging to distinct, separable endpoints in Fig.~\ref{fig:cmapss_abl_trajs}.
 Interestingly, the learned trajectories resemble exponential curves, consistent with the underlying physical degradation process.